sujalbazari18/Person_LIST/README.md

 Configure MongoDB
 By default, the app connects to mongodb://localhost:27017/people_db

-To change, edit config/db.config.js

 Start the Backend
 bash
 node app.js
-The backend will run on http://localhost:3000
+The backend will run on http://localhost:4200

-3. Frontend Setup
+4. Frontend Setup
 bash
 cd people-manager-frontend
 npm install